s1seven/portal-docs/informations/README.md

 ### Refresh the token

-Once you have an access token, you can use the [refresh token] endpoint to refresh the token.
+Once you have a refresh token, you can use the [refresh token] endpoint to get a new access token.

 This is an example of refreshing the token: